Dr Mary Elizabeth Whiteside

-Australian Association of Social Workers (AASW), Member of the Editorial Board, Australian Social Work
+Australian Association of Social Workers (AASW), Associate Editor, Australian Social Work

 Area of study

 Mary currently Head of Department, Community and Clinical Allied Health.
 She has a lengthy history of involvement in research and development in health and community settings, including Australian Aboriginal and international contexts.
-The focus of her social work practice and her research has primarily involved individual and family wellbeing, community development, Indigenous health, and living with disability, using qualitative and participatory research approaches.
+The focus of her social work practice and her research has primarily involved social and emotional wellbeing, community development, Indigenous health, and living with disability, using qualitative and participatory research approaches.

 Inclusion in Communities

 Social Work Research

 Whiteside, M., Bould, E., Tsey, K., Cadet-James, Y., Venville, A. & Morris, M. Promoting 21st Century student competencies: piloting a wellbeing intervention (2017).
 Australian Social Work. http://dx.doi.org/10.1080/0312407X.2016.1263351